 The second part of an FUE procedure, which is similar to strip excision, is creating the places to insert the follicular units for transplant.

 The follicular units must be set into the scalp at exactly the right depth, angle, location, and density in order to achieve a completely natural and aesthetically satisfying appearance.
 In addition, this needs to be done without damaging the patient’s pre-existing hair.

 - Graft Placement Phase:

-This part of the procedure may last for 3 to 4 hours or more, dependent on the number of follicular units that are extracted for your individual procedure.
+This part of the procedure may last for 3 to 4 hours or more depending on the number of follicular units that are extracted for the individual patient’s procedure.

 Recovery After an FUE Procedure